TheThingsIndustries/lorawan-stack-docs/doc/content/devices/confirmed-downlinks-behavior/_index.md

 Let's consider scheduling a confirmed downlink message from the Network Server.
 The end device that receives this downlink is requested to send a confirmation upon its reception.

 To confirm a reception of the above mentioned downlink, a confirmation flag is attached to device's next uplink message.
-The confirmation flag is part of the standard LoRaWAN frame header.
+The confirmation flag is part of the standard LoRaWAN® frame header.
 If the flag is an NACK, the end device indicates that it has not previously received a downlink message that required acknowledgement.
 If the flag is a ACK, the end device indicates that it wants to provide the acknowledgement for the previously received downlink message that requested it.
 This applies to all [device classes](https://www.thethingsnetwork.org/docs/lorawan/classes/).

 In general, upon receiving the next uplink message with an ACK flag, the Network Server decrypts the uplink message and generates the `downlink ack` message.
 The Application Server receives the `downlink ack` message and  forwards it further to the integrations.